ark234/ITS-MAGIC-IN/README.md

 # PROJECT2-FUZZY-YELLOW

 ### Description:
-I want to make a simple persisted alarm clock.
-I have a cool design idea I'm working on; basically I want to animate the solar cycle using sunset-sunrise API.
-If I get to MVP early, I want to add sms reminder feature using Twilio API.
+I want to help photographers master the magic hour.
+My app will tell the user when the magic hour will happen each day, depending on location.
+Magic hour is an hour or so before sunset and after sunrise when natural light is 👌👌👌.
+I want to animate the solar cycle as well so the app will be beautiful as well as practical.
+I plan to add sms reminder feature using Twilio API if I have time.

 ### Minimum Viable Product (MVP):
 - Models: user and time